Providing mentorship & growth opportunities through networks & training.

 A look at our different interventions.

-In 2009, WOCCU established the Global Women’s Leadership Network (GWLN) to address the credit union industry’s gender gap in leadership while also leveraging resources to strengthen the economic security of women and their families.
+In 2009, WOCCU established the Global Women’s Leadership Network (GWLN) to provide women with the opportunity and resources to make a measurable difference in the lives of each other, in the lives of credit union members and in their communities.
+GWLN addresses the credit union industry’s gender gap in leadership while also leveraging resources to strengthen the economic security of women and their families.
 We provide professionals with tangible skills, tools and resources they need to lead, and actionable steps for organizations to follow, delivered through training programs and our communications platform.

-WOCCU’s Global Women chapters, or Sister Societies, are currently established in 16 countries through 43 Sister Societies.
+Currently, there are 110 GWLN Sister Societies (local chapters) established in 27 countries.
 We work to include women to not only become credit union members but also to serve in credit union leadership roles.